 From Seal Bay to Cape Borda, here are some of the accessible features in Kangaroo Island’s most popular parks.

-If you want to visit some of Kangaroo Island’s iconic national parks but you need to factor in accessibility, we’ve got you covered.
+If you want to visit some of Kangaroo Island’s iconic national parks and need to factor in accessibility, we’ve got you covered.

 Here are some of the top spots to visit and some tips about their accessible features: